Hashir-Qureshi/School-Projects/README.md

 ----------------MONTE CARLO SIMULATION----------------
 You will need an IDE that supports Java to launch the program.
-Import the TriviaCrack Stat Java folder into t=the IDE.
-Run the main class TriviaCrack_Stat.
+Import the "TriviaCrack Stat Java" folder into the IDE and run the main class TriviaCrack_Stat.